hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

     UnknownState --> Deactivated: E-6 (of owner)
 ```

-The not no Unknown State only exists on the PRISM Indexer implementation.
+The Unknown State exists only in the PRISM Indexer implementation.
 (See the section #Indexer)
 <br> It covers the future extension of this protocol and represents either an Active or Deactivated state.

 #### Steps to resolving Storage entry

 There are decreased wipes from the identifier until we get the actual data.
-1. **Index** all PRISM events into groups of events related to identifies.
+1. **Index** all PRISM events into groups of events related to identifiers.
-2. **Validate** the older sequence of events (from the previous step) to get a chain events for each identify.
+2. **Validate** the older sequence of events (from the previous step) to get a chain of events for each identifier.
 3. **Resolve** the data encoded in the chain of events from the previous step.

 #### Validation rules